 In the absence of a town doctor, Reverend Smith stepped in to deliver babies and help the sick.
 The reverend was also instrumental in introducing cherry farming to the area when he added an orchard in 1853 on his own farm.
 There were so many cherries in the first few years, the abundance was shipped to nearby cities for market.

-in 1854, newcome Deacon Joseph Dame changed the town's name to Northport.
+In 1854, newcomer Deacon Joseph Dame changed the town's name to Northport.
 In the years that followed, Northport became home for others who migrated from New York and Canada.

 Living in Northport Today

 While the village of Northport is very small (population 526 according to the 2010 US Census), there are still many opportunities to enjoy the town and natural surrounding areas.
 The Grand Traverse Lighthouse, a historic building built in 1852, is located nine miles north of town.
-Now a tourist attraction set within the Leelanau State Park, the lighthouse is surrounded by nearly 1,300 acres including a museum, rustic campground, miles of trails for hiking and skiing and Lake Michigan shoreline.
+Click here for a video of the Lighthouse published in September, 2020.
+Now a tourist attraction set within the Leelanau State Park, the lighthouse is surrounded by nearly 1,300 acres including a museum, rustic campground, miles of trails for hiking and skiing, and Lake Michigan shoreline.

 Northport is also committed to providing a "green environment".
 A wind-powered turbine generates electricity to run the wastewater treatment facility.
 Additional efforts include a rain garden, stormwater runoff project, streetscape improvements, and dark sky lighting.

 Moderately priced homes can be found within and just outside the village.
 Others, seeking the luxury and solitude of the vast shoreline and natural amenities with convenient access to the small town will find Northport to be a very desirable location for estate-style homes that have been enjoyed for decades, often times by multiple generations.